 Dean Wolff notes that students at Penn Dental are trained in finding ways to accommodate the specific needs of all patients, including veterans.
 In addition, Penn Dental and the Care Center for Persons with Disabilities work to make dental care possible for veterans with physical disabilities, ensuring they have the skills and care they need for oral health.

-In addition to offering discounts for members of the armed forces, Penn Dental Medicine is honored to host an annual Veteran’s Fair to ensure access to quality dental care.
+In addition to offering discounts for members of the armed forces, Penn Dental Medicine is honored to host an annual Veteran’s Fair on November 11th to ensure access to quality dental care.
 Typically held on or near Veterans Day each November, this special event provides veterans, including faculty members who served, free dental care by appointment.

 During the event, registered participants receive comprehensive screening exams, including oral cancer screenings, free of charge.
 Participating veterans will receive dental supplies and oral health care information, with the opportunity to schedule follow-up care when needed.